Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum and his Boston Celtics teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.
+The Boston Celtics, Jayson Tatum included, take on the Philadelphia 76ers at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.

-Now let's break down Tatum's available prop bets, with a particular eye on stats and trends to help you make good picks.
+With prop bets available for Tatum, let's break down some stats and trends to help you find good wagers.

 Jayson Tatum Prop Bets vs. the 76ers